bokwoon95/wgo/README.md

 - [-verbose](#log-file-events) - Log file events.
 - [-debounce](#debounce-duration) - How quickly to react to file events.
 Lower debounce values will react quicker.
 - [-postpone](#postpone-the-first-execution-of-the-command-until-a-file-is-modified) - Postpone the first execution of the command until a file is modified.
+- [-poll] (#use-polling-to-detect-file-changes) How often to poll for file changes e.g. 1s.
+Zero or no value means no polling.

 ## Advanced Usage